department-of-veterans-affairs/component-library/README.md

 ### Releasing

 The Design System Team will create a release minimally at the beginning of each sprint (every other Thursday), and may additionally be performed as-needed when critical bug fixes need to go out.
-Reach out in #vfs-platform-support or #platform-design-system if you have a need for an unscheduled release.
+Reach out in `#vfs-platform-support` or `#platform-design-system` Slack channel if you have a need for an unscheduled release.

 **For Design System Team only:**